cbuijs/instigator/README.md

 # DNS Instigator
 Testbed to build a filtering DNS server based on dnslib.

-<b>Note/Disclaimer:</b> This code is as-is, changes frequently, sometimes well tested and sometimes not.
-Use at own risk.
+<b>Note/Disclaimer:</b> This code is as-is, changes frequently, sometimes well tested, sometimes not and is badly documented.
+Use at own risk!

+Use the <a href="https://github.com/cbuijs/instigator/issues">Issues</a> tab to report anything I could/should help on or should include as feature/fix, and I will try my best.

 See <a href="https://github.com/cbuijs/instigator/blob/master/instigator.py">instigator.py</a> for variables and settings.